Simple Theory of Chiral Fermion Dark Matter: Introduction

-If the DM candidate is a chiral fermion under some gauge symmetry, its mass will be protected down to the symmetry breaking scale, just as the top quark mass in the SM is protected down to the electroweak scale.
-New fermions that are chiral under the electroweak symmetry (e.g: a fourth generation neutrino) are excluded as DM candidates, both from direct detection limits and from collider limits.
+If the DM candidate is a chiral fermion under some gauge symmetry, its mass will be protected down to the symmetry-breaking scale, just as the top quark mass in the SM is protected down to the electroweak scale.
+New fermions that are chiral under the electroweak symmetry (e.g, a fourth-generation neutrino) are excluded as DM candidates, from both direct detection limits and from collider limits.
 Thus the DM must be chiral under a new gauge symmetry.
-In this paper, we propose what we believe is the simplest such possibility with the new gauge symmetry being $SU(2)_D$ and the DM fermion being dark isospin-3/2 representation of this gauge symmetry.
+In this paper, we propose what we believe is the simplest such possibility with the new gauge symmetry being $SU(2)_D$ and the DM fermion being the dark isospin-3/2 representation of this gauge symmetry.